 You’ll have the best shot at getting approved for a credit card after bankruptcy if you spend some time working on improving your credit score before you apply.
 If you’re able to move the needle and get your FICO score into the “fair” range (580 to 669), for example, lenders and card issuers may be more willing to approve you for their products.
 Want to see if you pre-qualify without affecting your credit score?
-Check out our CardMatch feature and get matched with a card that best fits your needs with no impact to your credit score.
+Check out our CardMatch tool and get matched with a card that best fits your needs with no impact to your credit score.

 How soon after bankruptcy should you apply for a credit card?

-You can apply for a credit card right after bankruptcy, but you’ll need to be realistic about the type of credit card you can qualify for.
-Generally speaking, you’ll have a better shot at getting approved for a credit card for bad credit after a bankruptcy.
+You can apply for a credit card after your bankruptcy is discharged, but you’ll need to be realistic about the type of credit card you can qualify for.
+Generally, you’ll have a better shot at getting approved for a credit card for bad credit after a bankruptcy.
 You may also want to consider a secured credit card that requires a cash deposit as collateral since this card is considerably easier to get approved for.

 How can a credit card help you build your credit

-A credit card helps you build credit based on the simple fact all your movements are reported to the three credit bureaus — Experian, Equifax and TransUnion.
+A credit card helps you build credit based on the simple fact all your movements are reported to the credit bureaus—Experian, Equifax and TransUnion.
 Once you’re approved, you will slowly improve your credit score if you use your credit card responsibly.
 For example, make sure you pay your credit card bill early or on time each month.
-In the meantime, strive to keep your credit utilization below 30% for the best results.
+In the meantime, strive to keep your credit utilization below 30 percent for the best results.
 This means maintaining a balance of $3,000 or less for every $10,000 in available credit you have.